AIObjectives/talk-to-the-city-reports/src/routes/docs/ai-pipe-guide/ai_pipe_guide.md

 Please note this guide does not require any coding experience or expertise.

-## AI Pipeline Engineering as a LEGO set
+## AI Pipeline Engineering as a building blocks set

----

-Let's attempt a first analogy to keep in mind throughout these guides and beyond: think of tttc-turbo as a LEGO set.
-Everything you see on the screen is a block in the LEGO set.
+Let's attempt a first analogy to keep in mind throughout these guides and beyond: think of tttc-turbo as a building blocks set.
+Everything you see on the screen is a block in the building blocks set.

-These LEGO blocks can be as simple as text boxes or markdown documents, CSV or JSON files; as mundane as data-wrangling nodes; or as powerful as AI and LLM blocks!
+These building blocks can be as simple as text boxes or markdown documents, CSV or JSON files; as mundane as data-wrangling nodes; or as powerful as AI and LLM blocks!

-As the LEGO company would say: _"The only limit is your imagination."_.

 This also introduces a useful framework, where new functionality can be added by simply creating new blocks, or new versions of existing blocks, with the strong advantages of: